Are Parole and Probation Rules Setting People Up for Failure?

 For example, if the parolee or probationer has managed to secure a job, they’ll lose that opportunity if they get sent back to prison.
 The loss of a job combined with incarceration can result in a life-long setback.
 It can also cause the loss of government benefits and increase the chance they will abuse drugs.

 Some rules can be so hard for the average prisoner to follow that even corrections officials admit the problem.
 For example, a condition of parole or probation may be to avoid other people with certain types of criminal records.
-With few resources outside their original communities, many people have no choice.
+With few resources outside their original communities, such as a Boulder defense lawyer, many people have no choice.